 critically praised, and helped Anderson set up his 1997 porn-world epic Boogie Nights .

 Hall joined the cast as Floyd Gondoli, a businessman who tries to warn Burt Reynold's

 Jack Horner of the impending video revolution.

-Ripley, Anderson's ensemble piece, Magnolia, Bruce Almighty (2003) and The Amityville Horror (2005).
-More recently he appeared in Mr. Popper's Penguins (2011) alongside Jim Carrey, 50/50 (2011) with Joseph Gordon-Levitt and Seth Rogen and People Like Us (2012) alongside Elizabeth Banks and Chris Pine.
+Ripley, Anderson's ensemble piece, Magnolia , Bruce Almighty (2003) and The Amityville Horror (2005).
+He appeared in Mr. Popper's Penguins (2011) alongside Jim Carrey, 50/50 (2011) with Joseph Gordon-Levitt and Seth Rogen and People Like Us (2012) alongside Elizabeth Banks and Chris Pine.
 More recently, he starred in the 2014 film Bad Words alongside Jason Bateman.